mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 verse="Daniel 9:26-27"
 %}

 Here we see that the desolating sacrilege and the one-week tribulation were fulfilled at the destruction of Jerusalem ("the city and the sanctuary") after the crucifixion ("an anointed one shall be cut off").
-It is interesting to cross-reference this with Revelation 12:14-15, which was another prophecy about the same time:
+It is interesting to cross-reference this with Revelation 12:14-15, which was another prophecy about the same time (and which also mentions a flood):

 {% include verse.html
 text="But the woman was given the two wings of the great eagle, so that she could fly from the serpent into the wilderness, to her place where she is nourished for a time, and times, and half a time.
 Then from his mouth the serpent poured water like a river after the woman, to sweep her away with the flood." verse="Revelation 12:14-15"
 %}

-There are many similarities between these two prophecies -- they even both mention a flood.

 ---